awoodbeck/faang-stonks/README.md

 ## TODO (aka, it's a work in progress)

 1. Finish CLI and configuration handling
-2. Lumberjack for log rotation
-3. Pprof endpoint on localhost
-4. Additional tests to cover edge cases
-5. Dockerize it
+2. Dockerize it
-6. Give everything a once-over*
+3. Give everything a once-over*
-7. Goto step 6
+4. Goto step 3

 * I worked on this in my free time, which meant I didn't have many consecutive hours dedicated to writing this code.
 Therefore, I'm sure some stuff escaped